wizpanda/twitter-connect-plugin/README.md

 );
 ```

-The login reponse oject is defined as:
+The login reponse object is defined as:
 ```
 {
   userName: '<Twitter User Name>',